cloudjun/algo/java/DropXbox/README.md

 Question #2
 ---------------
 **Assumptions**

->The player has to quit the game to change the region or mode.
+> - The player has to quit the game to change the region or mode.
->Region and Mode are both enums.
+> - Region and Mode are both enums.

 **Restful API specification**